stonepros/stone/doc/stoneadm/upgrade.rst

   ceph orch upgrade status

-Watching the progress bar during a Ceph upgrade
+Watching the progress bar during a Stone upgrade
 -----------------------------------------------

 During the upgrade, a progress bar is visible in the ceph status output.
 It